Contact information for your specific course section instructor will be in Canvas.

-For summer 2017, these are the different schedule versions available:
+For spring 2020, these are the different schedule versions available:

 Each week of your schedule will list the course units and assignments that you are required to complete that week.
 Each course unit will list what you are required to read and submit for that unit.
 Each unit will also usually have some extra material that you may look at and some possible extra credit work that you can complete.
 Please make sure that you check out all the linked information for each course unit.

 Please make sure that you double-check your official course registration to verify the specific section of the course that you signed up for.

 You are expected to make regular and steady course progress by completing your assignments and exams on time.
 Please check your Canvas gradebook for your grades and feedback.
 You can always finish faster than your course schedule.
 Once you begin this course, it is your responsibility to withdraw.
 If you do not withdraw and if you do not finish your course assignments, then you will receive an "F."

 Be sure to check out the list of available course aids.